sayeed21141073/sayeed21141073/README.md

 - 👋 Hi, I’m MD.
-SAYEED IBNE ZAMAN (@sayeed21141073), a recent Computer Sceince graduate from BRAC University, Dhaka, Bangladesh
+SAYEED IBNE ZAMAN (@sayeed21141073), a recent Computer Science graduate from BRAC University, Dhaka, Bangladesh
 - 👀 I’m interested in **Java Backend Development**
 - 🌱 I have hands on experience on **Spring, Spring MVC & Spring Booot**
 - **Please give a look to my CV and spring boot Projects and your valuable feedback is always appreciated**